aaliyan1230/e_commerce_app/README.md

 # e commerce app

-This project is a dummy e commerce application built with redux for stte management
+This project is a dummy e commerce application built with redux for state management

 ## Tools used: